 Brave dating practice: Do not limit yourself to a type.
 I know this sounds wrong.
 What can be wrong with being drawn to a type?
 Except that you haven’t found your love for a lifetime yet.
 There may be something to this.
 Stay open.

 Types are often rooted in pathology.
+Type is rooted in familiarity.
 I am not using this blog to analyze my pathology and why a tall blonde athlete is my type.
 I’m a happily married woman of over 20 years who found a good match by using these brave dating practices.
 But what about your pathology?
 Your type is based on a lot of stuff inside your head–not all of it is good.